marcoantonioni/wxo-adk-studio/agent-tools-collab/README.md

 5. New Chat

 ## Suggested script
-- you say: Ciao
+- you say: Ciao<br>

-- you say: Buongiorno
+- you say: Buongiorno<br>

-- you say: I'm from London
+- you say: I'm from London<br>
--- agent answer: What language do you want to use for greetings?
+-- agent answer: What language do you want to use for greetings?<br>
---- you say: english
+--- you say: english<br>

-- you say: Good morning
+- you say: Good morning<br>

-- you say: Buenas dia
+- you say: Buenas dia<br>

-- you say: Hola
+- you say: Hola<br>

-- you say: Guten Morgen
+- you say: Guten Morgen<br>
--- agent answer: What language do you want to use for greetings?
+-- agent answer: What language do you want to use for greetings?<br>
---- you say: german
+--- you say: german<br>
----- agent answer: I don't have a function for german greeter available.
+---- agent answer: I don't have a function for german greeter available.<br>

 See 'Reasoning' twist and Steps with proper Tool selection.